Xyresic/MKS21X-FinalProject/README.md

  - Combed through Expression and Token to fix spelling and simplify syntax
  - Implemented terminal evaluation of simple expressions containing only +,-,*,/
  - Implemented parentheses and exponentiation

+ 1/7/19
+ - Temporary solution to Order of Operation error
+ - Added More comments and Parenthis
+ - Made Code more readable